 Though Elementor Pro comes with the option to show posts in a grid, the free version of it does not have this feature.
 I hope this article will be helpful to those users who are using the free version of Elementor and struggling to show their important articles in a grid.

-If you have any suggestions, feedback, or feature request to add on the plugin, you can comment below or contact me directly through the contact form of this page.
+If you have any suggestions, feedback, or feature request to add to the plugin, you can comment below or contact me directly through the Contact Us page.